 - Click the desired date on the calendar.

 - Use the up and down arrows to change the time or type the numbers directly in each box.

 - Click AM or PM, and then click the Set button.

 - Select a time zone from the dropdown if you want to identify a time zone other than the default.

 Scheduled Emails in Batches

-To schedule emails to be sent in smaller batches:
+To schedule emails to be sent in batches: